-- The top-placing student at each district's Big Questions division will be invited to participate at Nationals. - To host a district Big Questions event, fill out the online application by April 1, 2017.
-To get started, visit www.speechanddebate.org/big-questions or email lauren.burdt@speechanddebate.org. - Big Questions entries will not count toward a school's district entry limits. - The district Big Questions division may be held in conjunction with the district tournament or as a stand-alone event on a separate date as long as it occurs before May 15, 2017.
-The district event must meet the following requirements: - Minimum of 15 high school competitors. - All students must compete as individuals. - More than one school in attendance. - The event must be organized through or with the permission of the district chair. - The event will either a) follow the double elimination format of other district debate events or b) hold a minimum of four preliminary rounds and semifinals. - The top-placing student will not be eligible to compete in the Big Questions Capstone Event if they have qualified in a main event. - If the Big Questions district event is held before the district's main National Qualifying tournament, the topplacing student's name may be withdrawn and replaced with an alternate's if the top-placing student qualifies in another event. - "At-large" invitations will also be sent to individual students who have performed well in the event throughout the season if they did not qualify at their district tournament.
-Invitations will be sent starting April 15, 2017. - Only entries composed of individual debaters may compete at Nationals.
+- The top-placing student at each district's Big Questions division will qualify to the National Tournament. - District chairs must elect to hold a Big Questions national qualifying event on the Tabroom District Dates form. - Districts will not be eligible to receive a sub-grant for hosting a Big Questions event. - Big Questions entries will not count toward a school's district entry limits. - The district Big Questions division may be held in conjunction with the district tournament or as a stand-alone event on a separate date as long as it occurs before May 1.
+The district event must meet the following requirements: - Minimum of 10 high school competitors. - All students must compete as individuals. - All competitors must be NSDA members and eligible to compete in the district tournament series. - More than one school in attendance. - The event must be organized through or with the permission of the district chair. - The event will follow the tabulation method chosen by the District Committee for all other debate events.
+This includes the double down method or the pilot method. - The top-placing student will not be eligible to compete at the National Tournament if they have qualified in a main event.
+Students may choose to attend the National Tournament in Big Questions instead of World Schools Debate. - If the Big Questions district event is held before the district's main National Qualifying tournament, the topplacing student's name may be withdrawn and replaced with an alternate's if the top-placing student qualifies in another event. - Only entries composed of individual debaters may compete at Nationals. - Each qualifier must provide a full-time judge for the entirety of the competition at the National Tournament.
+Students who do not provide a full-time judge will not be permitted to enter.